jamval 2025 feb 14-16

 Q18.
 Will there be a stage at JamVal?

-Yes, the room closest to the elevators on the Lower Level, the Ashland Room which is normally used for the Showcase Stage at Joe Val, will be used for the JamVal Stage on Saturday from noon until 9 pm as follows:
+[Yes, the room closest to the elevators on the Lower Level, the Ashland Room which is normally used for the Showcase Stage at Joe Val, will be used for the JamVal Stage on Saturday from noon until 9 pm as follows:

-• Band Scramble Performance from 1:30 until 3 pm: Sign up by 11 am in the Carlisle Room to join a band for the afternoon and perform!
+Band Scramble Performance from 3 until 4:30 pm: Sign up by 12:30 pm in the Carlisle Room to join a band for the afternoon and perform!
 See below for further details.

-• Bluegrass Karaoke from 5 until 6:30 pm: Sing or play a song with The JamVal All-Stars!
+Bluegrass Karaoke from 5 until 7 pm: Sing or play a song with a house band of ringers.
+The JamVal 2025 Bluegrass Karaoke House Band will be announced soon.

 Q19.
 What’s the bluegrass band scramble?

-If you’ve ever played in a jam session, or if you can play three chords in rhythm, then you can join the Bluegrass Band Scramble at JamVal!
+[If you’ve ever played in a jam session, or if you can play three chords in rhythm, then you can join the Bluegrass Band Scramble at JamVal!
 People enter the Band Scramble individually, and bands are created by picking names out of hats – roughly one for each instrument so that all the bands have the musicians they need.
 You and your new bandmates then have a two-hour practice session to prepare songs for a short stage performance.
 Rich Stillman will guide you through the process; here’s the schedule:

-11:00 am until 11:15 am — Band Scramble Sign-Up
+Noon until 12:30 pm — Band Scramble Sign-Up

-11:15 am until 11:30 am — Band Formation
+12:30 pm until 1 pm — Band Formation

-11:30 am until 1:30 pm — Rehearse with your new bandmates
+1 pm until 3 pm — Rehearse with your new bandmates

-1:30 pm until 3:00 pm — Band Scramble Performances
+3 pm until 4:30 pm — Band Scramble Performances

 Goals: The Band Scramble will give people a chance to develop their jamming and performing skills.
 No one who enters has any idea who they’ll be playing on stage with just hours later – your bandmates are picked at random, and it’s up to you as a group to find your strengths – and even your band name – and get ready for a short performance on stage in front of your friends.